jnozzi/cocoadev.com/markdown/LoadingDocumentsAtStartup.md

 Graham Perks:
 applicationShouldTerminate can't be used.
 If there's a dirty document, it is closed via the "Save this document" sheet before applicationShouldTerminate is called, so dirty docs never get re-opened.
 Instead, use

-- (General/IBAction)terminate:(id)sender;
+- (IBAction)terminate:(id)sender;

 with the same content.
-Add General/[NSApp terminate:sender] to the end.
-Then go to IB and point the Quit menu at this terminate selector rather than the General/NSApplication one.
+Add [NSApp terminate:sender] to the end.
+Then go to IB and point the Quit menu at this terminate selector rather than the NSApplication one.
 Basically you're getting the Quit menu event, saving the list of open documents, then calling what the Quit menu would normally invoke.

 ----

-My (Pierre Bernard) solution involves a General/NSDocumentController subclass:
+My (Pierre Bernard) solution involves a NSDocumentController subclass:

-@interface General/DocumentController (Private)
+@interface DocumentController (Private)

-- (void) updateOpenDocList:(General/NSDocument *)document;
+- (void) updateOpenDocList:(NSDocument *)document;

 @end

-@implementation General/DocumentController
+@implementation DocumentController

 - (void) applicationWillTerminate
 {
 	applicationWillTerminateFlag = YES;
 }

-- (void) noteNewRecentDocument:(General/NSDocument *)document
+- (void) noteNewRecentDocument:(NSDocument *)document
 {
 	[self updateOpenDocList:document];

 	[super noteNewRecentDocument:document];
 }

-- (void) removeDocument:(General/NSDocument *)document
+- (void) removeDocument:(NSDocument *)document
 {
 	isRemovingDocumentFlag = YES;